electricimp/Usb/docs/DriverDevelopmentGuide.md

 ## USB.FuncEndpoint Class Usage ##

 This class represents all non-control endpoints, ie. bulk, interrupt and isochronous endpoints.
 It is managed by the [USB.Device](#usbdevice-class-usage) class and should be acquired only through [USB.Device](#usbdevice-class-usage) instances.

-Neither applications nor drivers should explicitly create USB.FuncEndpoint objects &mdash; they are instantiated by the USB Drivers Framework automatically.
+**Note** Neither applications nor drivers should explicitly create USB.FuncEndpoint objects &mdash; they are instantiated by the USB Drivers Framework automatically.

 ## USB.FuncEndpoint Class Methods ##